Photography tips for capturing colorful photos of rapeseed flower fields

 As we’re shooting in bright daylight, we can shoot handheld as our shutter speeds are fairly quick.
 Just make sure your shutter speed is faster than your effective focal length to overcome potential camera shake issues: so if you’re using a focal length of 60mm, your shutter speed needs to be faster than 1/60 sec.

 As we’re exposing for the brighter flowers in the field, lit by the midday sun, this automatically ensures the sky appears darker and bluer for a more dynamic photo.
-To further enhance this effect, we’ve used a polarizing filter to boost the colours for a really punchy shot – these filters darken blues in skies, making clouds pop out and the contrast against the sun-lit yellow flowers in the field even more dramatic.
+To further enhance this effect, we’ve used a polarizing filter to boost the colors for a really punchy shot – these filters darken blues in skies, making clouds pop out and the contrast against the sun-lit yellow flowers in the field even more dramatic.

 Bear in mind that a polarizer will reduce the light reaching your sensor by around two stops and therefore slow down shutter speeds.
 If they drop too low, increase your ISO from 100 to 200 or 400 to avoid blurry shots when shooting handheld.